Joel-Schaltenbrand/BL-Energy-Consumption-Analysis/README.md

 ## Overview / Problem Statement

 The Canton of Basellandschaft currently consumes a significant amount of energy.
-The goal of this analysis program is to correctly and effectively evaluate the data to make informed energy-related decisions.
+The goal of this analysis program, built with the Spring framework, is to correctly and effectively evaluate the data to make informed energy-related decisions.

 ## Data Source